SamWilsn/evm-bench/README.md

 ### With the evm-bench suite

-Simply cloning this repository and running `RUST_LOG=info cargo run --release --` will do the trick.
+Simply cloning this repository and running `cargo run` will do the trick.
 You may need to install some dependencies for the benchmark build process and the runner execution.

 ### With another suite